conan-io/docs/reference/tools/apple/xcodedeps.rst

             xcode.generate()

-This will manage to generate new *.xcconfig* files for this custom configuration, and when you switch to this configuration in the IDE, the build system will take the correct values depending wether we want to link with shared or static libraries.
+This will manage to generate new *.xcconfig* files for this custom configuration, and when you switch to this configuration in the IDE, the build system will take the correct values depending whether we want to link with shared or static libraries.